cmd05/Responsive-Image-Modal.js/README.md

 # Simple-Javascript-Image-Modal
 **Responsive-Image-Modal.js** is an
 easy to use fully responsive image modal for your websites.
 It uses vanilla JavaScript and CSS.
-No more 3 lines to get started.
+No more than 3 lines to get started.

 How To Use:
 -----------